robinrendle/aeve/content/draft.md

 ## 4

 She was saving the world.
 At least, that’s the impression Aeve gave her parents whenever they flinched at her vocabulary.
 Words like ‘cyanobacteria’, 'genetic mutation' or ‘organelle’ were the H-bombs in her weaponised arsenal of conversation killers.
-Ultimately, it was far easier for them to pretend that Aeve’s job was saving the planet than it was to truly understand what that work involved.
+Ultimately it was far easier for them to pretend that Aeve’s job was saving the planet than it was to truly understand what that work involved.

 “Hi,” Aeve would often begin struggling, flailing, hoping desperately to explain at a party or on a date.
 What was it precisely that she did for a living?
 It was difficult, stressful even, to talk with people that weren’t biologists, or with strangers that had never heard of the Sahel, or with angry landlords that couldn’t tell their forbs from their graminoids, or with childhood friends that were incapable of indicating where the capital of Ethiopia was situated on a map of the world.